Behavioral Intervention Team

 - Summary of the observed behavior or concern, including when and where it occurred

 - Your contact information

-Form submissions are checked Monday through Friday, 8:30 a.m. to 4:30 p.m., when the college is open.
-For emergency contact Campus Police at 8733 or 911 after hours.
+We check form submissions Monday through Friday, 8:30 a.m. to 4:30 p.m. when the college is open.
+In an emergency, contact Campus Police at 8733 or 911 after hours.

 A team member will contact you as soon as possible and gather additional information about your concern.
 Please be aware that your communication may be subject to review through FERPA or other laws governing communications.